Trisoma® - Trigger Point Therapy

 References

 Trigger Points 2.
-Davies, Claire.
+Davies, Clair.
 (2001).
 The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief

 (There has been an explosion of Trigger Point Therapy books in recent years!
 This one is an economical vade mecum.)